 did my testing indoors with a hooter shooter with the guys over at AZ archery club and I found out quickly that it was almost impossible to get a measurable difference mainly because we had the arrows, bow and hooter shooter so dialed in that with field points we were getting same hole accuracy at 40yards and we were splitting nocks with the broadhead.
 The more and more I went down this rabbit hole, the more I figured out it all comes down to tune of your bow.
 And I’m not talking a perfect paper tune that your bow shop set up for you, But a super tune to your shooting style.
 The bow needs to be super tuned to you and your shooting style, angles, grip, release etc. and you can shoot just about anything within reason pretty well.
 Consequently this was the first step in my broadhead testing.

 Anyway once I figured this out I set my goals on which was the most efficient vane, which vane performed the best in windy conditions, which vane was the most forgiving when my shot didn’t break well.
 This is all stuff unfortunately you need to try on your own.
 Because we all shoot differently, everything from facial contact to follow through all plan a part.
 So for the remainder of this article we will talk about efficiency mostly to help you narrow it down a bit.
 Because like I said with the right bow tune, and arrow tune group size can be achieved with almost any vane.

 arrow vane testing4 fletch vs 3 flecth: First I wanted to see if there was an advantage to using a 4 fletch set up verse a 3 fletch.
 These are the pros and cons of four fletch.
-Pros: 1)They stabilize the arrow faster almost 5 yards sooner.
-2) If you don’t index your arrows and need to nock tune you have another position to turn your nock to 3)They look badass and you can say you are part of the cool kids…. 😉 Cons:
+Pros: 1)They stabilize the arrow faster almost 3 yards sooner.
+2) If you don’t index your arrows and need to nock tune 4 fletch allows you to have another position to turn your nock to 3)They look badass and you can say you are part of the cool kids…. 😉